Cycling’s new generation ready to deliver at Tour de France

 Among others riders ready to surge to the fore, Van Aert is certainly the most promising.
 A three-time cyclo-cross world champion, the 24-year-old from Belgium is riding his first Grand Tour this summer after claiming two stage wins — a sprint and a time trial — at the prestigious Criterium du Dauphine in June.

+“Wout Van Aert is part of a terrific generation,” Prudhomme said.
+“He won back-to-back stages at the Dauphine.
+He was formidable.
+I don’t know who will be wearing the yellow jersey on July 19, but I have an idea about the favorite of the individual time trial scheduled that day.”

-His versatility and physical skills make him dangerous on all grounds, although his lack of experience should limit his ambitions to a second-fiddle role in support of Jumbo-Visma team leader Dylan Groenewegen.
-The 26-year-old Dutch rider has a good chance of being covered in yellow after Saturday’s opening stage.
+Van Aert’s versatility and physical skills make him dangerous on all grounds except the high mountains, although his lack of experience should limit his ambitions to a second-fiddle role in support of Jumbo-Visma team leader Dylan Groenewegen.
+The 26-year-old Dutch rider is another who has a good chance of being covered in yellow after Saturday’s opening stage.
 He claimed two stage wins last year and has 10 victories to his name in 2019.

 The Deceuninck-Quick-Step team is also bringing a pair of 24-year-old newcomers to the Tour — Mas and Asgreen.
 In his first full professional season, Asgreen won the time trial at the Danish championships and finished runner-up at the Ronde van Vlaanderen.
 He will ride in a domestique role for Mas, the runner-up at last year’s Vuelta.